-Sperm transport within the female reproductive tract is a cooperative effort between the functional properties of the sperm and seminal fluid on the one hand and cyclic adaptations of the female reproductive tract that facilitate the transport of sperm toward the ovulated egg.
-Much of the story of sperm transport in the female reproductive system involves the penetration by the sperm of various barriers along their way toward the egg (see Fig. 14.7B).
+Sperm transport within the female reproductive tract is a cooperative effort between the functional properties of the sperm and seminal fluid on the one hand and cyclic adaptations of the female reproductive tract that facilitates transport of sperm toward the ovulated egg.

 During coitus in the human, semen is deposited in the upper vagina close to the cervix.
 The normal environment of the vagina is inhospitable to the survival of sperm, principally because of its low pH (<5.0).
 The low pH of the vagina is a protective mechanism for the woman against many sexually transmitted pathogens, because no tissue barrier exists between the vagina (outside) and the peritoneal cavity (inside).
-The acidic pH of the vagina is bacteriocidal and is the reflection of an unusual functional adaptation of the vaginal epithelium.
+The acidic pH of the vagina is bactericidal and is the reflection of an unusual functional adaptation of the vaginal epithelium.
 Alone among the stratified squamous epithelia in the body, the cells of the vaginal lining contain large amounts of glycogen.
-Anaerobic lactobacilli within the vagina break down the glycogen from shed vaginal epithelial cells, with the production of lactic acid as a byproduct.
+Anaerobic lactobacilli within the vagina break down the glycogen from shed vaginal epithelial cells, with the production of lactic acid as a by-product.
 The lactic acid is responsible for the lowered vaginal pH.

-Direct measurements have shown that within 8 seconds from the introduction of semen the pH of the upper vagina is raised from 4.3 to 7.2, creating an environment favorable for sperm motility.
+Direct measurements have shown that within 8 seconds from the introduction of semen the pH of the upper vagina is raised from 4.3 to 7.2, creating an environment favourable for sperm motility.
 Another rapid event is the coagulation of human semen through the actions of semogelin by a minute after coitus.
 The coagulative function is incompletely understood, but it may play a role in keeping sperm near the cervical os.
 Thirty to 60 minutes after it coagulates, prostate-specific antigen (PSA), a proteolytic enzyme, degrades the coagulated semen.
 Within the semen and altered vaginal fluids, the sperm have begun to swim actively.
 A critical element in sperm motility is the availability of fructose, a nutrient provided by the seminal vesicles, within the semen.
 Because of their paucity of cytoplasm, spermatozoa require an external energy source.
 Unusually for most cells, spermatozoa have a specific requirement for fructose rather than glucose, the more commonly utilized carbohydrate energy source.